 Instead, this is what he looks like in SADX:

-It’s because the developers used the model from SA2B without much care for the original game’s assets and design.
-Thankfully the fans outdid SEGA again, and the Dreamcast Characters mod has an option to use the correct Metal Sonic model.
+The playable Metal Sonic uses the model from SA2B without much care for the original game’s assets and design.
+Thankfully the Dreamcast Characters mod has an option to use the correct Metal Sonic model.

 7) When you go to the character select screen after beating a level in Trial Mode as Metal Sonic, vertex welding on all other characters breaks, and you can see the seams between characters’ joints.
-This is hilarious but also sad because Metal Sonic doesn’t even use vertex welding.
-It’s even sadder that fixing it was simply a matter of resetting the Metal Sonic flag when loading the character select screen.
+This is quite a sad oversight because Metal Sonic doesn’t even use vertex welding.
+Fixing it was simply a matter of resetting the Metal Sonic flag when loading the character select screen.

 To unlock Metal Sonic in SADX, you need to collect all emblems.
 In the original game the emblems didn’t serve much purpose (other than buying rare Chao via the Black Market website in Japan), so you didn’t have to beat all Chao races or clear all Trial missions as Big, which are commonly known as frustrating.
-In SADX, however, the game forces you to beat all Big missions and Chao Races to unlock Metal Sonic and get the achievements.
+In SADX, however, you have to beat all Big missions and Chao Races to unlock Metal Sonic and get the achievements.
 While this does make emblem collection more rewarding for some, it makes the game more frustrating to complete for others.
-But the most pathetic part is that Mission Mode and Metal Sonic are locked behind a paid DLC in the nextgen console ports.
-So essentially you can’t even 100% the game on the PS3 and Xbox 360 if you don’t buy the “DX” DLC.
+But the most frustrating part is that Mission Mode and Metal Sonic are locked behind a paid DLC in the nextgen console ports.
+So essentially you cannot even complete the game 100% on the PS3 and Xbox 360 if you don’t buy the “DX” DLC.
 You also have achievements in the base game that you can’t unlock without buying the DLC.

 Finally, let’s talk about Cream.
-I’ve already mentioned weird missions featuring her billboards, but Cream herself does show up ingame.
+We’ve already discussed strange missions featuring her billboards, but Cream herself does show up ingame.
 You can see her flying around Station Square after a cutscene in each character’s story:

 From the above video you may have noticed that something’s off about Cream’s overall appearance.
 This is what she is supposed to look like:

-Yes, Cream is broken in all versions of the game except the Gamecube.
+Cream is broken in all versions of the game except the Gamecube.
 Her model is missing several textures and looks strangely lit up on PC and in the nextgen console ports.
+While the exact cause of this issue is unknown, the technical execution of the cameo is also quite strange.
+Instead of the traditional Dreamcast animation format used elsewhere in SADX, Cream has a separate model for each frame of her animation.
+Perhaps that was the quickest way to get a Sonic Heroes model to work in SADX.

-So, this is about all I can say about extra content in SA1 and SADX.
-Much like everything else in the ports, a lot of extra content in SADX appears to be poorly thought out, with lazy, sometimes outright broken implementation.
+To conclude, a lot of extra content in SADX appears to be poorly thought out, with questionable, sometimes outright broken implementation.
 Instead of extending the main game with extra content, SADX introduces new content that clashes with original designs and is overall inconsistent with the rest of the game.
-It’s hard to believe, but in several cases a Dreamcast game that came out in 1998 can pull off more impressive tricks than a supposedly “enhanced” port that came out on a more powerful system 5 years later.
+In several cases a Dreamcast game that came out in 1998 can pull off more impressive tricks than a supposedly “enhanced” port that came out on a more powerful system 5 years later.